Confederate Railroad: Member changes

 Lead guitarist Michael Lamb, one of the group's original members, left in the mid 1990s and was replaced with Jimmy Dormire.

 Chris McDaniel, the original keyboardist, left and was replaced with Cody McCarver.
-McCarver has released a solo album, although he continued to tour as a member of Confederate Railroad up until his last performance with them at the Putnam County Fair in Eleanor, West Virginia, on July 16, 2010.
-To Date, Cody has released 2 Country Music Albums & 4 Gospel Albums.
-He's also worked on some Western Independent Films and his most recent work was with John Schneider working on his album and being a costar in his movie "Stand on It" as well as the sequel "Poker Run."
+McCarver has released a solo album, although he continued to tour as a member of Confederate Railroad until his last performance with them at the Putnam County Fair in Eleanor, West Virginia, on July 16, 2010.
+To date, McCarver has released 2 country music albums and 4 gospel albums.
+He has also worked on some independent films and his most recent work was with John Schneider working on his album and being a costar in his movie "Stand on It" as well as the sequel "Poker Run."
 He is currently on the road touring with John Schneider in his band where he also opens the show with his own music.

 In June 2008, Jimmy Dormire announced that he was leaving Confederate Railroad to continue his solo career, though he continues as a member of Cody McCarver's band.
 Dormire was subsequently replaced by Rusty Hendrix, former side man for Mark Wills and Sammy Kershaw.
-Jimmy was part of the Cody McCarver band, and became a regular in the John Schneider band before joining to Country Band BlackHawk and the Outlaws as a Full time Member.
+Dormire was part of the Cody McCarver band, and became a regular in the John Schneider band before joining to BlackHawk and the Outlaws.

 Gates Nichols retired from Confederate Railroad in December 2008, and in July of the following year, he was diagnosed with pancreatic cancer.
 He died from the disease on August 14, 2009, at the age of 65.
-Nearly two years later, in January 2011, Bobby Randall joined Confederate Railroad, playing steel guitar and fiddle for 6 years until his departure in 2017.
+In January 2011, Bobby Randall joined Confederate Railroad, playing steel guitar and fiddle for 6 years until his departure in 2017.

 In October 2014, Mo Thaxton joined the group on the baritone, bass and vocals.
 Thaxton was a member of the group Dr. Hook for 12 years prior to joining Confederate Railroad.

-Joey Recker began playing piano with the group in January 2017 after 28 years in the Armed Forces.
-He continued on with Confederate Railroad until he decided to depart the band in December 2021 to be closer to his family and focus on his faith.
+Joey Recker began playing piano with the group in January 2017 after 28 years in the armed forces.
+He departed the band in December 2021 to be closer to his family and focus on his faith.
 He fronts the Joey & Shug Duo that does local music and a Southern Gospel band called Antioch-Southern Gospel.

 Bassist Wayne Secrest retired from the band in October 2017.
 He died on June 2, 2018, after a long illness, at the age of 68.